joshfrench/om-wiki-fork/Cursors.md

 ## Consistency and observability

-`transact!` is allowed during both inside and outside of render phase.
-But when inside render, all transact!-ed changes will not be visible until next frame (next render).
-That’s to keep each rendered frame consistent app-wise.
+`transact!` is allowed during and outside of the render phase.
+When called during the render phase, no `transact!`-ed changes will be visible until the next frame is rendered (next render).
+That's to keep each rendered frame consistent app-wise.

-When rendering, we want to see on screen consistent view built on top of one consistent snapshot of application state.
-That’s why changes made in the middle of the render phase are not immediately visible for not-yet-rendered components.
+When rendering, we want to show a consistent view built from one consistent snapshot of the application state.
+That's why changes made in the middle of the render phase are not immediately visible for not-yet-rendered components.

-Outside the render phase, deref returns actual value, and call to `om.core/value` will return last rendered value.
+Outside the render phase, `deref` returns the current value, while calls to `om.core/value` will return the last rendered value.

 ## Using multiple cursors

-Component might depend on a several cursors.
+Components might depend on several cursors.
 Just collect them into a map or a vector and pass it instead of a single cursor:

 ```clj
 (def state (atom {:courses [...], :classes [...], ...}))